monsieurpapa/PrefixAggregation/README.md

 ## 1.3 Implement script to identify prefix aggregation and assess stability of Aggregated/Non-aggregated routes:
-This `aggregations.py` file is a script that connects to the RIS Live BGP data stream provided by the RIPE NCC (Network Coordination Centre) and processes the data received from the stream.
-The script first establishes a WebSocket connection to the RIS Live stream using the websocket library, and then subscribes to all BGP updates by sending a ris_subscribe message to the stream.
+The `aggregations.py` file is a script that connects to the RIS Live BGP data stream provided by the RIPE NCC (Network Coordination Centre) and processes the data received from the stream.
+The script first `establishes a WebSocket connection` to the RIS Live stream using the websocket library, and then `subscribes to all BGP updates` by sending a `ris_subscribe message` to the stream.

 Once the script is connected to the stream and subscribed to BGP updates, it enters an infinite loop in which it waits for data to be received from the stream.
-When data is received, it is parsed and processed using the json library.
-The script looks for two types of BGP messages in the stream: announcements and withdrawals.
+When data is received, it is `parsed and processed` using the json library.
+The script looks for `two types` of BGP messages in the stream: `announcements and withdrawals`.

-If an announcement message is received, the script checks the number of prefixes included in the message.
-If the message includes multiple prefixes, the script considers this to be an aggregated route and prints a message indicating that aggregation is happening for the given prefixes and AS path.
-If the message includes a single prefix, the script considers this to be an unaggregated route and prints a message indicating that no aggregation is happening for the given prefix and AS path.
-The script also prints the frequency of updates for each prefix, which can be used to assess the stability of the route.
+If an announcement message is received, the script `checks the number of prefixes` included in the message.
+If the message includes `multiple prefixes`, the script considers this to be an `aggregated route` and prints a message indicating that aggregation is happening for the given prefixes and AS path.
+If the message includes `a single prefix`, the script considers this to be an `unaggregated route` and prints a message indicating that no aggregation is happening for the given prefix and AS path.
+The script also prints the `frequency of updates` for each prefix, which can be used to `assess the stability of the route`.

 If a withdrawal message is received, the script prints a message indicating that the prefix included in the message has been withdrawn.